Redocly/redocly-cli/docs/commands/lint.md

 ## Introduction

 Redocly OpenAPI CLI can identify and report on problems found in OpenAPI definitions.
-This allows you to avoid bugs and make API definitions more consistent.
+This helps you avoid bugs and make API definitions more consistent.

 The `lint` command reports on problems and executes preprocessors and rules.
 Unlike the `bundle` command, `lint` doesn't execute decorators.

 :::success Tip
-To learn more about preprocessors, rules, and decorators, please refer to [this](../custom-rules.md) document.
+To learn more about preprocessors and rules, refer to the [custom rules](../resources/custom-rules.md) page.
 :::

 ## Usage